On the benefits of defining vicinal distributions in latent space: Methodology

-To capture the latent manifold of the training data through a generative model, we opt for a Variational Autoencoder (VAE).
-VAE \cite{VAE} is an autoencoder which is trained using Variational Inference, which serves as an implicit regularizer to ensure that the obtained latent space allows us to generate new data from the same distribution as training data.
-We denote the encoding and decoding distribution of VAE as $q_\phi(z \vert x)$ and $p_\theta(x \vert z)$ respectively, parameterized by $\phi$ and $\theta$ respectively.
-Given $p(z)$ as the desired prior distribution for encoding, the general VAE objective is given by the loss function: Here, $D$ is any strict divergence, meaning that $D(q \Vert p) \geq 0$ and $D(q \Vert p) = 0$ if and only if $q=p$, and $\gamma>0$ is a scaling coefficient.
-The second term in the objective act as a image resconstruction loss and $q_\phi(z) = \mathbb{E}_{x \sim p_{actual}} [q_\phi(z \vert x)]$.
-The original VAE \cite{VAE} uses KL-divergence in Eqn \ref{vae-obj}, and thus optimizes the objective: where $p$ is $p_{actual}$.
-However, using KL-divergence in Eqn \ref{vae-obj} has some shortcomings.
-As pointed out by \cite{vae-drawback2,vae-drawback1,MMD-VAE}, the KL-divergence in Eqn \ref{vanilla-vae-obj} can be restrictive \cite{LossyVAE,LadderVAE,bowman-generating} as it encourages the encoding $q_\phi(z|x)$ to be a random sample from $p(z)$ for each $x$, making them uninformative about the input.
+However, using KL-divergence in Eqn \ref{vae-obj} has some shortcomings, as pointed out in \citep{vae-drawback2,vae-drawback1,MMD-VAE, LadderVAE}.
+KL-divergence encourages the encoding $q_\phi(z|x)$ to be a random sample from $p(z)$ for each $x$, making them uninformative about the input.
 Also, it is not strong enough a regularizer compared to the reconstruction loss and tends to overfit data, consequently, learning a $q_\phi(z|x)$ that has high variance.
 Both the aforementioned shortcomings can affect the encoding distribution by making them uninformative of inputs with high variance.
 Since we use VAEs to better capture a linear latent manifold and subsequently define interpolations there, a bad latent distribution can affect our method significantly.
-We hence use a variant \textit{Maximum Mean Discrepancy VAE} (MMD-VAE)\cite{MMD-VAE} which uses a MMD Loss \cite{MMD} instead of KL-divergence, and hence optimizes the objective: A MMD-VAE doesn't suffer from the aforementioned shortcomings \cite{MMD-VAE}, as it maximizes mutual information between $x$ and $z$ by matching the distribution over encodings $q_\phi(z)$ with prior $p(z)$ only in expectation, rather than for every input.
-We hence train an MMD-VAE to characterize the training distribution more effectively.
-We now define a Mixup vicinal distribution in the latent space of the trained VAE as: where $\lambda \sim \beta(\eta,\eta)$ and $\eta > 0$.
-Using the above vicinal distribution, $v_{VarMixup}$ and the MMD-VAE decoder, $p_\theta(x \vert z)$, we construct VarMixup samples as: From another perspective, one could view our new sampling technique as performing Manifold Mixup \cite{manifold-mixup}, however over the latent space of an MMD-VAE (instead of the neural network feature space) and using it for sample reconstruction.
-(We compare against Manifold Mixup in our results.)
-Figure \ref{fig:architecture} illustrates the conceptual idea behind VarMixup.

-Analogous to the empirical distribution, $p_{\delta}$ used in Eqn \ref{erm-eq}, we also define a (non-vicinal) Empirical Risk Minimization, defined using the VAE, which we call VarERM, and is given by: and use the MMD-VAE decoder, $p_\theta(x \vert z)$ to construct samples which are close to the original distribution.
-We use this for comparisons in our experiments.
+Hence, we use a variant \textit{Maximum Mean Discrepancy VAE} (MMD-VAE)\citep{MMD-VAE} which uses a MMD Loss \citep{MMD} instead of KL-divergence, and hence optimizes the following objective: